reactjs/react.dev/content/docs/reference-react.md

 ### Hooks {#hooks}

 *Hooks* are a new addition in React 16.8.
-They are the fundamental building blocks of a React app, allowing you to compose state and other React features into sharable logic.
+They are the fundamental building blocks of a React component, allowing you to compose state and other React features into sharable logic.
 Hooks have a [dedicated docs section](/docs/hooks-intro.html) and a separate API reference:

 - [Basic Hooks](/docs/hooks-reference.html#basic-hooks)
   - [`useState`](/docs/hooks-reference.html#usestate)